 But sometimes it’s harder for women to enjoy and embrace sex than it is for men.
-If that’s the case for you, consider devoting some time this summer to exploring, enjoying and embracing sex and intimacy in your marriage.
+If that’s the case for you, consider devoting some time to exploring, enjoying and embracing sex and intimacy in your marriage.
 (Here are some articles and resources that may help.)

 • Do something different!
 After reading about these two divorces, I kept thinking about excitement and boredom – how relationships are exciting at first and then become somewhat boring over time.
 And I wondered if spouses who commit adultery are drawn to it initially because of the excitement of something new and different.